-During the third year of the project, we have developed significant enhancements to the component services for performance and algorithms based on the general use cases in Open Science Grid (OSG).
+During the third year of the project and the No Cost Extension period, we have developed significant enhancements to the component services for performance and algorithms based on the general use cases in Open Science Grid (OSG).
 We generalized and deployed the policy logic as Policy Service.
 We significantly enhanced the adaptive SRM copy client with the Adaptive Data Transfer (ADT) library module.